 Here are some facts.
 Much of the exhaustively detailed animation for the live-action film The Jungle Book was accomplished by the lesser known heroes of the Moving Pictures Company’s Bengaluru office.
 The film went on to win the Oscar for Best Visual Effects in 2016.

-Similarly, a great quantity of the advanced computer graphics technology utilized to create animated scenes in the blockbuster Life of Pi were perfected in the Mumbai and Hyderabad studios of the Los Angeles-based SFX giant Rhythm & Hues.
+Similarly, a great quantity of the advanced computer graphics technology utilized to create animated scenes in the blockbuster Life of Pi was perfected in the Mumbai and Hyderabad studios of the Los Angeles-based SFX giant Rhythm & Hues.
 The impeccable animation executed by Indian animators won Life of Pi an Oscar for the Best Visual Effects in 2013.

 Shrek, How to Train your Dragon, Skyfall…the list of animated movies that have outsourced a colossal amount of work to Indian animation and SFX studios is long and only, growing exceptionally.
 Yet, if one looks for sensational, award-worthy original SFX or animation cinema from Indian production houses that are commercial hits, one will find that we fall short.
 The closest we get to is the 2017 smash hit Baahubali 2: The Conclusion, and it reportedly took 33 animation studios working on VFX post-production, with graphics and animation that took almost a year and a half to create and perfect.
 However, the coming years will see the Indian animation industry touch new heights.